 A heading is a phrase that begins a major section or chapter.
 Headings are useful to guide the reader quickly through the document.
 The organization of the work is the author's choice, but certain considerations must be kept in mind.
 Headings must be consistent throughout in type style, placement, and font size.
 For example, if the first chapter/section title appears in all capitals, then all chapter/section titles should appear in capitals.
 The next level of heading needs to be different from chapter titles and consistent.
-The style for chapter headings is also used for preliminary page headings, appendices, the bibliography, and the vita auctoris.
+The style for chapter headings is also used for preliminary page headings and the titles of the appendices, the bibliography, and the Vita Auctoris.